sthpratik/PackUpdate/docs/README.md

 PackUpdate is available as:
 - A **Node.js package** (`updatenpmpackages`) for managing Node.js project dependencies.
 - A **Python package** for similar functionality using Python.
+- An **MCP Server** for AI assistant integration and automated package management.

+## Architecture

+PackUpdate features a modular architecture with comprehensive safety mechanisms and AI integration capabilities.
+View detailed [architectural diagrams and system design](./architecture.md).

 ## Features
 - Easy package management.